Lhendup Dorji

+Early life and education

-Lhendup Dorji was born to Gongzim Raja Sonam Topgay Dorji and Princess Rani Chuni Wangmo of Sikkim on October 6, 1935 at Bhutan House, Kalimpong, India.
-He became the first Bhutanese to study in the United States attending Cornell University, which he graduated from in 1959.
+Lhendup Dorji was born to Gongzim Raja Sonam Topgay Dorji and Princess Rani Chuni Wangmo of Sikkim on October 6, 1935, at Bhutan House, Kalimpong, India.
+He studied at the St. Joseph's School, Darjeeling, at the Choate Preparatory School and then went to the United States attending Cornell University, which he graduated from in 1959.
+He was the first Bhutanese to study in America.
 Dorji was an avid hunter and excelled in athletics, such as boxing, golf, and tennis.

+Career

-He returned to Bhutan from the United States and started out measuring land.
-He spent months traveling around Bhutan calculating the terrain by hand using the most readily available measuring systems.
+Dorji returned to Bhutan from the United States and his first assignment was to measure the length and breadth of the country; He spent months traveling around Bhutan calculating the terrain by hand using the most readily available measuring systems.

 He later served as Postmaster General, Paro Thrimpon, Deputy and later Secretary General of the country's Development Wing.
+He was conferred The Red Scarf by the Third Druk Gyalpo Jigme Dorji Wangchuck in 1958.
+An avid sports man Dorji was the first Bhutanese to win various golf and tennis tournaments in Nepal and in India.
+He enjoyed playing sports and socializing having friends from all walks of life.

+Popularity and death

+He was a popular personality in the Calcutta racing circuit as well as in the United Kingdom.

 He is referenced by Shirley MacLaine in her book, "Don't Fall Off the Mountain", which documents a visit she made to Bhutan during which she met him.
 Lhendup also sometimes made his own approximation of Bhutanese curry.

 Dorji's nephew, Jigme Singye Wangchuck, went on to become the fourth Dragon King of Bhutan.
-On April 15, 2007 he died of cancer in Lungtenphu, Thimphu.
+On April 15, 2007, he died of cancer in Lungtenphu, Thimphu.